This post is from the Collabnet VersionOne blog and has not been updated since the original publish date.

 More About Metrics

 What metrics exactly are we talking about?
 We wanted to know where folks were at in collecting feedback and data through the lifecycle.
 It’s important to have insight into the flow and efficiency, not only in operations — at the end of the cycle, but early on where the value stream starts.
 Nearly half of our surveyed enterprise organizations were still working to build basic operational reports and dashboards for DevOps initiatives.
 Operational metrics include basic measures of activity, such as the number of code commits, builds, tests failed, defects found, deployments, and releases.
 Nearly one third of survey participants are beginning to focus less on basic operational metrics, and are turning their attention toward lean flow metrics that precisely describe how features and backlog items move through each activity in the value stream.
 We asked participants what sort of metrics they are currently focused on.
 As you can see, the greatest emphasis is on operational metrics.
-Let me take a moment for a shameless plug and let you know that CollabNet’s DevOps solution, Continuum, measures the entire lifecycle, gathering data on the flow of the value stream as well as basic operational metrics.
-This allows managers to make intelligent decisions, informed by data.
 In our first question, 27 percent indicated automating the value stream to be their greatest challenge.
 Let’s dig into automation for a moment.

 Automate My Testing Process